 PSUs entitle a recipient to receive performance-based compensation at the end of a three-year cycle based on our performance during that period.
-For the 2014 PSU awards, corporate performance will be measured using two equally weighted standards established by the Committee: (1) three-year average return on average capital invested and (2) total return to stockholders measured at the end of the three-year period.
-For the 2014 PSU awards, PSUs will be settled in shares of Common Stock.
+For the regular 2016 PSU awards, corporate performance will be measured using two equally weighted standards established by the Committee: (1) three-year average return on average capital invested and (2) total return to stockholders measured at the end of the three-year period.
+For the 2016 PSU awards, PSUs will be settled in shares of Common Stock.
+In 2016, the committee also granted an "accelerated turnaround incentive" award in the form of a PSU with a three-year performance that is based on equally weighted standards established by the Committee for operating ratio and earnings per share.

-RSUs are payable in cash or in shares of Common Stock at the end of a restriction period of not less than 36 months and not more than 60 months.
+RSUs are payable in cash or in shares of Common Stock at the end of a restriction period.
 During the restriction period, the holder of the RSUs has no beneficial ownership interest in the Common Stock represented by the RSUs and has no right to vote the shares represented by the units or to receive dividends (except for dividend equivalent payment rights that may be awarded with respect to the RSUs).
 The Committee at its discretion may waive the restriction period, but settlement of any RSUs will occur on the same settlement date as would have applied absent a waiver of restrictions, if no performance goals were imposed.
+For the 2016 RSU awards, RSUs will be settled in shares of Common Stock.